catwareroblox/catware/README.md

 ![CatWare Roblox Modification Logo](https://raw.githubusercontent.com/catwareroblox/catware/refs/heads/main/CatWare%20Logo.png)

-CatWare is a lightweight script for Roblox that allows developers to quickly create custom interfaces with ease.
+CatWare is a Roblox client modification that allows you to experience the true potential of the game using exploited vulerabilities.

 ## Installation